KGH Day of Giving 2021 - Thanks

 When every moment matters, we can be ready.

-Since 2004 AM 1150 and our sister stations have raised almost 3 million dollars to benefit our health care right here in Kelowna.
+Since 2004 MOVE 101.5 and our sister stations have raised almost 3 million dollars to benefit our health care right here in Kelowna.

-We at AM 1150 called upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
+We at MOVE 101.5 called upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
 It was a bold call to action for us to work together in support continued excellence in local health care and the future of stroke care, right here at home.

 Your impact was also doubled!
 For every dollar you gave, it will be matched.
 A small group of generous local families committed to matching all of our Day of Giving donations, up to $500,000 up to and including April 22, 2021.